Introduction

 What is Free Enterprise?

-Free Enterprise systems have a few key components:
+Free enterprise systems have a few key components:

 Economic Freedom

 Economic freedom allows individuals to buy what they want, choose their occupation, employer, and job location.
 It allows businesses to choose which workers to hire, which products to produce, and how much to charge.
+For more on this topic, see The Policy Circle’s Women & Economic Freedom Brief.

 Consumer Sovereignty and Voluntary Exchange